 Donald Trump's controversial first visit to the UK as US President is set to take place later this year.

-The two leaders asked officials to work together on finalising the details of the trip during talks at the World Economic Forum in Swiss ski resort Davos.
+The US President and Prime Minister Theresa May asked officials to work together on finalising the details of the trip during talks at the World Economic Forum in Swiss ski resort Davos.

 The development comes just weeks after Mr Trump cancelled a proposed trip to officially open the US Embassy in London.

-During their talks Mrs May also raised the issue of aircraft manufacturer Bombardier which has a major plant in Northern Ireland and is at the centre of a US trade dispute.
+During their 40-minute talk Mrs May also raised the issue of aircraft manufacturer Bombardier, which has a major plant in Northern Ireland and is at the centre of a US trade dispute.

 The United States Commerce Department has confirmed plans to impose duties of 292% on imports of Bombardier's C Series commercial jets after American rival Boeing claimed the firm had been given unfair state subsidies by the UK and Canada.